 Many businesses use templates mainly because they save money by not having to code a website from scratch.

 So cost is an important factor here.

 The most common price is $75 USD.
-In general the templates range from $55-120 for the most part.
+In general, the templates range from $55-120 for the most part.

 Those prices are a little higher than themes you might find on other marketplaces like ThemeForest, but not a crazy amount.

 Keep in mind that the initial price only covers a single theme license.
-If you’d like to install it on multiple websites, you’ll either need to buy multiple copies, or some themes offer developer licences (usually up to 5 websites) for an extra fee.
+If you’d like to install it on multiple websites, you’ll either need to buy multiple copies, or some themes offer developer licenses (usually up to 5 websites) for an extra fee.

 On top of the base fee, there are a bunch of optional addons that the theme author can offer.